RuohanCHEN01/RuohanCHEN01/README.md

 - ⚡Coding: Python / R / SAS
 - 🏃Hobbies: Scuba Diving / Swimming / Traveling / Planning travels
 - :laughing:Language: Chinese / English

+If you are interested in my work, would like to collaborate, or explore potential projects together, please feel free to contact me via email: ruohan0@connect.hku.hk